kabirverchand/kabirverchand.github.io/_pages/publications.md

 #### Published
 - Chandrasekher, K.A., Lou, M., and Panajady, A. (2024), [Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization](https://arxiv.org/abs/2207.09660), Information and Inference: A Journal of the IMA.
 (Extended abstract at Algorithmic Learning Theory (ALT))
+    - Preliminary version at Workshop on The Benefits of Higher-Order Optimization in Machine Learning, Neurips 2022 (Oral).

 - Mardia, J., Verchand, K.A., and Wein, A.S.
 (2024), [Low-degree phase transitions for detecting a planted clique in sublinear time](https://arxiv.org/abs/2402.05451), Conference on Learning Theory (COLT).